a field guide to the planet - by Damon Ramsey

 There are various places in New Zealand to check out.

-The largest wilderness area of New Zealand is in the extreme south west, the remote and rugged Fiordland.
 In the middle of the country are the Marlborough Sounds, a nice mix of elements from the warmer temperate forest in the north and the cooler forest of the south.

 If you want to see hundreds of Australasian Gannets close up, Cape Kidnappers (outside of Napier) allows observation and photography of these amazing birds.